Low carb garlic and sesame tofu bowl

 - salt and pepper to taste

 - 1 1 lime, wedgeslimes, wedges (optional)

-- Whisk the marinade ingredients in a medium-sized bowl, to combine well.
+- Whisk the marinade ingredients in a medium-sized bowl until well combined.

-- Cut the tofu into bite-sized squares, and then press between paper towels to remove any additional moisture.
-Add the tofu and the marinade and toss to coat.
+- Cut the tofu into bite-sized pieces, and then press between paper towels to remove any additional moisture.
+Add the tofu to the marinade and toss to coat.
 Place in the fridge for 1 hour or overnight to let the flavors develop.

 - Heat the coconut oil in a large pan over medium heat.
-When the oil is hot, use a slotted spoon to remove the tofu from excess marinade, and place in the pan.
-Cook until crispy on all sides, approx 10 minutes, and then add the marinade to the pan.
-Cook for another 5 minutes, until the sauce, thickens and coats the tofu.
-While the tofu cooks, bring a large pot of water to a boil.
+When the oil is hot, use a slotted spoon to remove the tofu from the marinade (reserve the marinade), and place in the pan.
+Cook until crispy on all sides, approx 10 minutes, and then add the reserved marinade to the pan.
+Cook for another 5 minutes, until the sauce thickens and coats the tofu.
+While the tofu cooks bring a large pot of water to boil.

 - Blanch the bok choy halves by adding them to the boiling water for 3 minutes, and then transfer them to an ice bath.
 Strain, prior to serving.

-- For serving, place the bok choy and tofu, side by side in bowls.
+- To serve, place the bok choy and tofu side by side in bowls.
 Garnish the bok choy with drizzled sesame oil, sesame seeds, scallions, and chili flakes.
-Season with lime, salt, and pepper, to taste.
+Season with lime, salt, and pepper to taste.

-Tofu can be stored in a covered container in the fridge for up to 1 week.
+Tofu can be stored in an airtight container in the fridge for up to 1 week.